agarwalsugam1998/CLI-Quiz-Marvel-Cinematic-Universe-/README.md

 To start the interactive program, simply click on the play button.

-`marvel-cinematic-universe` was built with a thought that user should intervene less with the inputs in mind.
+`marvel-cinematic-universe` was built with a thought that user should intervene less with the inputs.
 Idea is to provide seamless experience to end-user.

 - Enter your name
 - Look at the character-attainment table for the desired score